-- 1. Touch the static-protective package that contains the new memory module to any unpainted surface on the outside of the server.
-Then, take the new memory module out of the package and place it on a static-protective surface. - 2.
-Locate the memory module slot on the system board by referring to "Memory module installation rules" on page 89.
-Ensure that you observe the installation rules and sequence.
+Before installing the backplane, touch the static-protective package that contains the new 3.5-inch-drive backplane to any unpainted surface on the outside of the server.
+Then, take the new 3.5-inch-drive backplane out of the package and place it on a static-protective surface.

-To install a memory module, complete the following steps:
+To install the 3.5-inch-drive backplane, complete the following steps: